jchristov/top-crypto-charts/README.md

 ## About
 A web application that aims to summarise crypto market statistics from various exchanges.

-## Help
+## Contribution
-Developers familiar with time series analysis and database management would be very useful for this project
+Developers who are familiar with time series analysis and database management would be very useful for certain features in this project

 ## Updates